Score Interpretation

 Good if you mean rare and gifted-range.
 It is uncommon enough that many people treat it as a major threshold.

 If you want to convert any score directly into percentile, use the IQ Percentile Calculator.
+If you want a static lookup for common score searches, use the IQ Percentile Chart.
 If you want the broader chart view, use the IQ Score Chart.
+For a concrete above-average band guide, see IQ 110-119.

 4 Why Percentile Matters More Than the Word Good